noahpresler/semesterly/dev/projects.md

    you can search or create a branch, and create a branch from here called `feature/your-feature-name`.

-2. In your editor now, `git checkout feature/your-feature-name` to switch to the branch you just created.
+2. In your editor now, `git fetch` and `git checkout feature/your-feature-name` to switch to the branch you just created.

 3. For each file in [.github/workflows/], you want to add your branch to the `branches` section.
 This is to enable the linters and automated tests workflow to run on your newly created branch.

-4. Commit the change and create a PR; everyone can now checkout the PR and branch off the feature branch to begin work.
+4. Commit the change and create a PR; You will have to set the base repository to `jhuopensource` and the base branch to `develop`.
+Everyone can now checkout the PR and branch off the feature branch to begin work.